“Kiira Triea” aka Denise Magner was an American computer programmer, hoaxer, and troll.

 Dreger wrote the other eulogy I read: http://alicedreger.com/losing_kiira.html

 Dreger and Magner are also kindred spirits.
 Both are not-too-clever charlatans who have managed to dupe some people with their assertions.
-Dreger wrote a book about intersex issues (she nicknamed herself âthe hermaphrodite mongerâ).
-Magner became fixated on intersex as a concept at the same time Dreger was doing her work, and Magner assumed intersex as an identity in the early 1990s.
+Dreger wrote a book about intersex issues (after taking the nickname âthe hermaphrodite mongerâ).
+Magner became fixated on intersex as a concept at the same time Dreger was researching, and Magner assumed intersex as an identity in the early 1990s.

 Magner sought and got attention and money from Elliott and Dreger through skillful manipulation.
 Dreger is the kind of gullible chump that people like Magner seek out.
 Blinded to the truth by their own incompetence.
 Highly susceptible to flattery.
 Extremely thin-skinned.
 Willing to believe anything from anyone who agrees with them.
 Willing to believe anything from anyone who disagrees with a perceived enemy.

 I have received many letters from people duped and manipulated by Magner, and I have published a few previously.
-Hereâs what one person told me when she met Magner at her home, expecting to meet an edgy artist and activist and her many young trans friends like Janelle, Inoue, and Magnerâs main fake persona, Stephanie Alejandra Velasquez, or Ale.
-Hereâs how she described what she found upon arriving at Magnerâs:
+Hereâs what one person told me after meeting at Magner’s home, expecting to meet an edgy artist and activist and many young trans friends like Janelle, Inoue, and Magnerâs main fake persona, Stephanie Alejandra Velasquez, or Ale.
+Hereâs how this correspondent described the scene upon arriving at Magnerâs:

 I think Kiira is quite pitiful actually, her house was in a huge mess and she probably suffers from depression.
 I had to put in quite abit of effort to help her clean it up :X But essentially me and my friend cut ties because we felt disturbed as the whole fracas drew on.
 I wouldn’t be surprised if Kiira roped in others after us… but yeah.
 I think she’s like a lonely old lady in some respects. đ